rykener/django-manifest-loader/README.md

     'output_dir': None,  # where webpack outputs to, if not set will search in STATICFILES_DIRS for the manifest.
     'manifest_file': 'manifest.json',  # name of your manifest file
     'cache': False,  # recommended True for production, requires a server restart to pickup new values from the manifest.
-    'ignore_missing_assets': False,  # raises an exception if a file is not in the manifest.
     'ignore_missing_match_tag': False,  # raises an exception if the {match} string is not found in the manifest_match tag }
 ```